wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 Create the Base for the Control System

 For a benchtop test board, cut piece of 1/4” or 1/2" material (wood or plastic) approximately 24" x 16".
 For a Robot Quick Build control board see the supporting documentation for the proper size board for the chosen chassis configuration.

 Layout the Core Control System Components
 ---------------------------------------------------

 .. image:: images/how-to-wire-a-robot/image1.jpg
-   :width: 600

 Layout the components on the board.
 One layout that should work is shown in the images/how-to-wire-a-robot above.

 .. image:: images/how-to-wire-a-robot/image2.png
-   :width: 600

 Fasten Components
 -------------------------------

 Using the Dual Lock or hardware, fasten all components to the board.

-Note that in many FRC games robot-to-robot contact may be substantial and Dual Lock alone is unlikely to stand up as a fastener for many electronic components.
+.. important :: In many FRC games robot-to-robot contact may be substantial and Dual Lock alone is unlikely to stand up as a fastener for many electronic components.
 Teams may wish to use nut and bolt fasteners or (as shown in the image above) cable ties, with or without Dual Lock to secure devices to the board.

 Attach Battery Connector to PDP
 -------------------------------

 .. image:: images/how-to-wire-a-robot/image3.jpg
-   :width: 600

 Requires: Battery Connector, 6AWG terminal lugs, 1/16" Allen, 5mm Allen, 7/16" Box end

 Attach terminal lugs to battery connector: